UPDATE in 2021: Includes pictures of the rare NBM-1 locos which were meant for the 2-ft NG lines around Gwalior.

 Stranger is the case of the NBM-1 narrow gauge (2-foot) locos, 3 of which were built by BHEL in 1987 for the Gwalior branch lines.
-No pictures of these seem to be available.
 But one wonders what purpose they served.
 Perhaps there was an urgent requirement for replacement of steam locos when no suitable diesels were available.
 However, these routes have been served by the NDM-5 class diesels which were also built at the same time.
 But I wonder if there is any example anywhere else in the world where battery locos were used for regular service where there was no electrified line to start with.

 The origin of these locomotives is shrouded in mystery.
 It probably has something to do with Madhavrao Scindia (of the former royal family of Gwalior) who was the minister for railways in the late 1980s.
 Perhaps someone from BHEL sold the idea to him.

 3 of these (numbered 21951-53 according to Hughes) were delivered in 1987.
 They were rated at 80 HP continuous.